 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue studies in their chosen field.
 Please refer to Concordia's guidelines for minimum English language proficiency for further information on Language Proficiency requirements and exemptions.

-Our online application in slide room will open soon.
-All the steps for admission are explained in slide room.
+Fill out our online application in SlideRoom.
+All the steps for admission are explained there.
 Applicants will be required to submit: